The adventure begins with two world-famous explorers and a passion for the unknown.

 Why did Rondon and Roosevelt’s expedition fail?

-But there’s more to this story of Amazonian intrigue.
-Let’s fill in the blanks, with a ‘day by day’ recounting.
+That’s the ending, but there’s more to this story of Amazonian intrigue.
+Let’s fill in the blanks, with a ‘day-by-day’ recounting.

 There, the President met Brazil’s famed explorer, Candido Rondon who invited him to join a fateful expedition in search of an unmapped river of legend, deep in the Amazon basin.

 Daily Log: Theodore Roosevelt’s River of Doubt

 Day 1: After losing his bid for a third Presidential term, Theodore Roosevelt has accepted an invitation to speak in Rio de Janeiro next month.
 He hopes to meet up with his son Kermit after a cruise up the Amazon river.
 But I suspect this itinerary will soon become too pedestrian for his adventurous spirit.

 Day 2: December 1913.
 Our Rio visit brought us an offer to join Brazilian Candido Rondon’s expedition to explore his newly-discovered river in the Amazon basin.
 Kermit will watch over his father’s welfare.
 We’ve arrived at Tapirapoan and are ready to begin the overland trek to the headwaters of the River of Doubt.
 Our group of 19 includes naturalist George Cherrie.

 Day 3: Poor planning.
 That’s our first discovery.
 The provisions are more suited for a New York tea room.
 The heavy, dugout canoes will not navigate whitewater rapids.
 Our sense of exploration has become somber.
 How will these next few weeks unfold?

 Day 4: February 27, 1914.
 Finally, the river!
 Rio de Duvida – River of Doubt – is an apt name for this powerful artery.
 Making less than a mile and a half in a day, we’ve jettisoned most of the provisions to lighten the floating weight of our canoes.
 There is no need for biscuits and marmalade in the jungle heat.